Last Updated on 28 December, 2020 by Veronica

-This is a post we want to write about our trip on the Cote d’Azur (Blue Coast of France) and the south of France for invited you to visit these awesome places.
-We have some post with information about the destinations, such as the most beautiful villages of the South of France first and second part, Marseille, Nice, etc.
+This is a post we want to write about our trip on the Cote d’Azur (Blue Coast of France) and the south of France for inviting you to visit these awesome places.
+We have some posts with information about the destinations, such as the most beautiful villages of the South of France first and second part, Marseille, Nice, etc.

-In today’s post, we tell you the itinerary that we follow to give you an idea to plan the trip to this beautiful French area.
+In today’s post, we tell you the itinerary that we follow to give you an idea on how to plan the trip to this beautiful French area.

 Madrid – Girona – Peratallada

-We made this road trip leaving Madrid, we did our first night in Girona, visited some friends, walk Peratallada and the next day we started in Perpignan.
+We made this road trip leaving Madrid, we did our first night in Girona, visited some friends, walked Peratallada, and the next day we started in Perpignan.

 You can start in Barcelona or Marseille, rent a car and follow the coast line.

-Peratallada, we visit this little town and we fell in love.
-It looks like as a medieval tale village.
-It is very close to Girona, you can visit it in a morning or an afternoon.
+Peratallada, we visited this little town and we fell in love with it.
+It looks like a medieval tale village.
+It is very close to Girona, you can visit it in the morning or the afternoon.
 We did it in the afternoon and took the opportunity to dine over there.